Rate Sheet Terms and Conditions

-The fees will not be refunded or reimbursed by the Company under any circumstances, including in the event that these Terms and Conditions is terminated early.
+The fees will not be refunded or reimbursed by the Company under any circumstances, including in the event that this Agreement is terminated early.
 However, the Company may, at its sole discretion, issue a pro-rata credit to the Rate Sheet Subscriber in the case of a transmission failure, delay or other problem relating to the data.
 Where such a credit is issued this shall be the sole remedy.

 Schedule 3 – Rate Sheet Delivery